Comprehensive Error Rate Testing (CERT) Question and Answer Fact Sheet

 Palmetto GBA now provides this information within eServices, our free internet-based, provider self-service portal.
 The application can be accessed by going to www.PalmettoGBA.com/eServices.
 For questions on how to use eServices and register, refer to the eServices User Manual.
 CERT information can be found in eServices under the eReview tab and then by selecting the eAudit tab.
 Please be advised that this information is updated monthly.

 Providers can now log onto CERT C3Hub to obtain claim review status information under the claim status search feature.
 This website is operated by the CERT Contractor and updated daily.
 Please advised that this is a public website and review results cannot be published.
 Providers may contact the CERT Point for Contact for Palmetto GBA for results of the CERT review.
 Please do not contact CERT for the review results.
 Refer to the Medicare Program Integrity Manual, Publication 100-08, Chapter 12 (PDF) for more information about how CERT information is disseminated to the provider community.

 May the provider appeal the CERT contractor's decision?

 Yes.
 Follow the normal redetermination process to appeal all CERT denials.
 Providers are encouraged to use the optional CERT redetermination form which is available on the Palmetto GBA website and also through eServices.

 CERT and Palmetto GBA use the mailing address on file in the Medicare system.
 If the address is incorrect, the following options may be used to make corrections:

-- Visit the CMS website to obtain a CMS-855A form (PDF) to update provider enrollment information at Palmetto GBA.
+- Visit CMS website to obtain the CMS-855A form (PDF) to update provider enrollment information at Palmetto GBA.
 The CMS 855A application cannot be sent electronically.
 An original signature is required, so the form must be printed, signed and mailed.

 - Contact the Provider Contact Center for assistance with address changes